An acquired brain injury (ABI) is damage to the brain caused by either:

 Source: Toronto ABI Network

+What is a concussion?
 A mild brain injury following trauma is sometimes called a concussion.

 - Concussions happen when the brain is injured due to a hit to the head, neck, face or somewhere else on the body.